Children’s Hour -“Birds – From Nestlings to Flyers”

 Friday, May 19th in the Coso Room

 Children’s Hour at the Museum takes place monthly during the school year.
 Scheduled for May 19th is the last program this spring.
-The theme will be “Birds – Imaginary and Real.”
+The theme will be “Birds – From Nestlings to Flyers”

 The free learning and fun-packed hour of stories, songs, and craft takes place once a month, usually on Flex Fridays, for young children and their families.
-The next Children’s Hour on a theme about bears will be February 10th at 10:30.
-The entire Spring schedule may be viewed on the Museum’s website at www.
-Maturango.org, by calling 760-375-6900, or by visiting during the daily open hours of 10 – 5.
+The entire Spring schedule may be viewed below or by calling 760-375-6900, or by visiting during the daily open hours of 10 – 5.

 For information about this and other Museum activities checkout out our monthly newsletter or join our eMail list.
-The specific dates and themes are posted above and in in flyers available for each program and the Kern County Branch Library and on our Facebook page.
+The specific dates and themes are posted below and in in flyers available for each program at the Kern County Branch Library and on our Facebook page.

 Fall 2016 Program Information

 The Desert We Live In: Coyotes, other critters, their homes, and plants

 Friday, September 23rd (Flex Friday) in the Coso Room

 Come Go “Batty” at the Maturango Museum: Why bats are farmers’ friends and ours, too!